Deducteam/lambdapi/docs/dedukti.rst

 `Dedukti <https://deducteam.github.io/>`__ files (extension ``.dk``).
 The Dedukti grammar currently supported by Lambdapi can be seen in `syntax_dedukti.bnf <https://raw.githubusercontent.com/Deducteam/lambdapi/master/docs/syntax_dedukti.bnf>`__.
-It should be extended whenever the syntax of Dedukti is extended.

 For instance, Lambdapi is able to type-check, with minor modifications (see the shell scripts in the ``libraries`` directory), all the